poojashelar/microservices-in-python/README.md

-#microservices-in-python:
+# microservices-in-python:

 Problem Statement- Create MCQ Examination Center web app to take quick mcq test using Flask.
-DB Used - sqlite
+- DB Used - sqlite
+- When start the application, to login as admin, use username & password as admin/admin@123

-Attached more materials : Detailed problem statement,  Application Class Diagram, flowchart etc.
+- Attached more materials : Detailed problem statement,  Application Class Diagram, flowchart etc.

 To Setup Environment follow below steps: